-Ghost Whey Protein Nutrition Facts
+Ghost Whey Protein Powder Nutrition Facts

-Ghost Whey Protein Nutrition Ingredients
+Ghost Whey Protein Powder Nutrition Ingredients

-What’s nice is that they also disclose the exact amount of each kind of whey: one scoop has 14.53 grams of isolate, 13.16 grams of concentrate, and 2.98 grams of hydrolyzed isolate.
+What’s nice is that they also disclose the exact amount of each kind of whey: one scoop has 14.53 grams of isolate, 13.16 grams of concentrate, and 2.98 grams of the hydrolyzed isolate.
 Note that the isolate and concentrate have been sunflower lecithinated, which should improve mixability without adding any soy.

 Ghost Whey Protein Benefits and Effectiveness

 The lactose and the thickeners may be tough for some folks to digest, which is why the “Ghost Enzymes” (proteases, bromelain, and lactase) are notable.
 These should help to digest the protein and minimize gassiness, plus bromelain has been linked to reduced inflammation and soreness after exercise.

 The product is soy-free and gluten-free and unlike some protein powders such as Ultimate Nutrition Whey Gold, it’s designed to not spike your insulin.
 This, in addition to the fact that it’s low in fat and carbs and the fact that it contains three kinds of whey, means it’s a pretty solid “anytime” mix.
 You can add it to something carb-heavy (like milk or cereal, or milk and cereal) if you want to boost your pre-workout nutrition.
 If you’re eating at night or during a period of low activity, you can mix it into something with fewer carbs and more fat (like yogurt) or water without worrying about an energy crash.